andrewl33/GetFit/README.md

 1. Make sure [NodeJS](https://nodejs.org/en/) is installed.
 2. Install [Expo](https://expo.io/) globally using npm, `npm i -g expo`
 3. `git clone` this repository to your computer
-4. Run `npm install` to install all dependencies
+4. Run `npm ci` to install all dependencies
 5. Run `expo start` to start the application

 ## Getting it working with your phone